 The Kemi SnowCastle rises from the frosted seaside like a mirage made of diamonds.
 The year-round frozen castle is sculpted entirely of saltwater ice and snow.
-Situated only one kilometer from downtown Kemi, this white wonder offers tours through its icicle-gilded halls.
-Guests can even arrange to tie the knot at the Ice Chapel!
+Situated only one kilometer from downtown Kemi, this white wonder offers tours through its icicle-gilded halls, whether it’s midwinter or midsummer.

 Deeper onto the frozen sea, you’ll find yourself aboard the Icebreaker Sampo.
 This real icebreaker ship was used for 27 years before becoming an attraction for the town of Kemi.
 Stand on the stern as the Sampo shows you how an icebreaker traverses the winter sea.
 You can float in the icewater in a special suit, or take a snowmobile safari away from the Sampo across the unbroken ice.

 Kemi is also home to the Gemstone Gallery, where you can see up close the never-worn crown of the King of Finland, made from silver and pearls.
 The Gallery also boasts a replica of the Imperial State Crown of Great Britain, a replica of the lavish 647-diamond necklace of Marie Antoinette and thousands of precious stones and gems.

 When visiting a castle, it’s only right to eat like royalty.
 The SnowCastle restaurant offers fried supreme of chicken, castle vegetable soup and wild cranberry mousse cake on their Menu A La Nobility.
 At the Seaside Lodge & Hut, enjoy locally-sourced moose stew and baked potatoes, with Finnish berry pie and coffee by the fire.
 Tuck into king crab in the Icebreaker Sampo Arctic Restaurant.
 You can taste the wild, untouched nature in every bite!